muggy8/improbable/from-me-to-me/X1IapY2Y.md

 Was Phanna unsure of the decision they made?

 "Sometimes...
 It's better not knowing the truth."
-I lemented.
+I lamented.

 "But sometimes... what's better isn't what's right..."